scg-code/API_Webserver/README.md

 - **entry:** Column storing the actual content of the thought journal entry.
 It is a text field and is marked as non-nullable, ensuring the presence of meaningful content.
 - **timestamp:** Column capturing the date and time of the journal entry.
 It defaults to the current time and is non-nullable.

-Moreover, the `ThoughtJournal` model has a bidirectional relationship with the `User` model.
+The `ThoughtJournal` model has a bidirectional relationship with the `User` model.
 The `user` attribute allows easy navigation from a thought journal entry back to the associated user, and this relationship is defined using the `db.relationship` function, with `back_populates` indicating the corresponding attribute in the `User` model (`thought_journals`).

 This relationship ensures that each thought journal entry is linked to a specific user, enabling efficient retrieval and management of thought journal data within the broader context of user interactions.